scitran/client/Connecting-and-Authentication.md

 ### Verify the connection

-Use this method to verify that the scitran object is correctly connecting to your site
+To verify that the scitran object is connecting to your site, use
 ```
 >> st.verify
 Verified connection, using Flywheel-SDK version 432